- UCAS Code: GN25

 The fourth and final part of the course will introduce the students to the ideas of Multi-criteria Decision Analysis to make students aware of the importance of carefully defining objectives when intervening in business systems.
 Overall, the course will equip students with the qualitative and quantitative analytic skills and techniques in order to make action recommendations for performance improvements in complex business systems.

-In this class, students will develop a comprehensive picture about knowledge and innovation.
-It goes to the very basis of what constitutes knowledge and knowledge work, and, based on this, develops the notion of creativity, as creation of new knowledge, and subsequently conceptualises innovation as new value created from the new knowledge.
+In this module, you will develop a comprehensive picture about knowledge and innovation.
+It goes to the very basis of what constitutes knowledge and knowledge work, and based on this, develops the notion of creativity, as creation of new knowledge, and subsequently conceptualises innovation as new value created from the new knowledge.

-This class builds upon students understanding of information systems.
+This module builds upon your understanding of information systems.
 It'll provide you with the opportunity to develop analytical approaches for mining data using commercial software that'll be intellectually challenging and useful.

-This class focuses on the methods used for mining data, complementing the other Honours classes that provide business context and processes.
+This module focuses on the methods used for mining data, complementing the other Honours modules that provide business context and processes.

-This class investigates the application of sophisticated business technology systems to the management and, more particularly, integration of business processes.
+This module investigates the application of sophisticated business technology systems to the management and, more particularly, integration of business processes.

 Identifying and managing risk is a fundamental skill required by managers.
 Many models exist for supporting risk assessment and this is a major area of interest within the Management Science department.

-It'll develop knowledge and skills introduced in years 1-3 in operations, statistics and modelling classes by integrating and extending them within the context of risk assessment.
+It'll develop knowledge and skills introduced in years 1-3 in operations, statistics and modelling modules by integrating and extending them within the context of risk assessment.

-An important aspect of this class is the experiential learning element, where you'll work in teams on management science projects, directly for external clients.
+An important aspect of this module is the experiential learning element, where you'll work in teams on management science projects, directly for external clients.

 The clients will introduce their problems, provide information during the project, and listen to your recommended solutions.
 These client projects will be chosen to highlight the differing nature of individual practice, allowing comparisons between qualitative and quantitative projects to be explored.